MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### empty

 Check whether a collection is empty.
-Return `true` when the collection is empty, or return `false` when not empty.
+Return `true` if the collection is empty, or return `false` if not empty.

 ```
 empty('<collection>')